mackili/Data-Analysis-and-Optimisation/Paper.md

 | 6000              | 72           | 24                  |
 | 8000              | 96           | 32                  |

+Table: Distance vs. time needed to cover it using walking and public transport in Vienna

-From this table bins were calculated for time necessary to arrive before 8 - the normal work and school start hour in Austria (**SOURCE**).
-The bins were: 10 minutes prior, 20 minutes prior, 30 minutes prior and 40 minutes prior.
-Values larger than these were removed due to unlikely nature of such commute.
+Four time slots of arrival are calculated: 10 minutes prior work start, 20 minutes prior work start, 30 minutes prior work start and 40 minutes prior work start.
+Values larger than these are removed due to unlikely nature of such commute.

+From this table bins are calculated for time necessary to arrive before 8:00 AM - a popular work and school start hour in Europe.
+Each connection was analyzed for trains allowing to arrive at destination station at 7:50 AM, 7:40 AM, 7:30 AM and 7:20 AM.

+Solving a shortest optimization problem on such scale of a dataset would not be feasible using an everyday computer.
+A Dijkstra algorithm [@dijkstra1959note] is therefore proposed to be calculated of each set of two stations.
+A method of conducting such algorithm for a GTFS dataset using Python was described and developed by @Github2018.
+The script available in Appendix 6 contains modifications necessary to accomodate restrictions regarding arrival times (bins) and execute pathfinding on a bulk scale.

-Station to station times were then calculated using the method described and developed in @Github2018.
-The script was modified to accomodate necessary restriction regarding arrival times (bins).
-The script imported filtered and simplified GTFS data from ÖBB and calculated shortest paths for each set of stations using the Djkstra algorithm.
-This allowed to save data on commute between each set of stations for each arrival time for the morning rush.
-Results were then saved as a `json` file structured in a following way:
+In order to allow an arrival constrained route calculation, the connections are filtered for each time bin and route is calculated backwards, i.e. using the first connection arriving at destination comming from the direction of origin.
+The final result is then inverted again.
+This approach allows to prepare and save data for morning commute between each set of stations for each arrival time bin for during morning rush.
+Resulting routings are then saved as a `json` file structured in a following way:

 ```json
 {